mohazab2006/SentinelStack/README.md

 # SentinelStack

-**End-to-end AI-augmented SOC lab in Docker.** Telemetry flows from ingest through detection and scoring, into **structured OpenAI completions** on alerts, and out to a live operator dashboard.
-The point is one continuous pipeline where **generative AI is built in**, not bolted on: every serious alert can carry model-generated **context**, **risk framing**, and **recommended actions** alongside classic SOC fields.
+**Dockerized security monitoring lab** that wires together request logging, hybrid detection (rules plus lightweight behavioral scoring), alerting, IP blocking, internal port drift detection, a Next.js operations dashboard, and **LLM-assisted triage** on top of deterministic scoring.

-Under the hood the same pipeline is **ingest → detect → enrich → persist → visualize**, with **clear service boundaries** so each stage stays testable and swappable.
+The design is an end-to-end SOC-style pipeline, **ingest → detect → persist → visualize**, with **clear service boundaries** so each concern stays testable and replaceable.

 ---